ArduPilot/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 A second pair of radios (or even a :ref:`bluetooth data link <copter:common-mission-planner-bluetooth-connectivity>`) can be used to connect the Antenna Tracker controller to the PC running the ground station.

-If using a :ref:`SIK radio <copter:common-sik-telemetry-radio>` the Net IDs of the radios connecting the Antenna Tracker to the PC should be different to the Net IDs for the radio connecting the vehicle to the Antenna Tracker.
+If using a :ref:`SIK radio <copter:common-sik-telemetry-radio>`
+the Net IDs of the radios connecting the Antenna Tracker to the PC should be different than the Net IDs for the radio connecting the vehicle to the Antenna Tracker.
+Net IDs can be changed by :ref:'configuring <common-configuring-a-telemetry-radio-using-mission-planner>' them in Mission Planner.

 Connect one more radio and use multi-point SiK radio software
 =============================================================